-PRONI has now returned to an on-demand (onsite) document ordering service.
-This means that you are no longer required to provide record references when you are requesting a research appointment.
+PRONI has returned to an on-demand (onsite) document ordering service.
 You can order an unlimited number or records onsite during your research appointment.
 You will be able to request a maximum of FIVE items at a time.
 You can order additional records once you have returned records in your possession to Issue Desk.

-Whilst staff will be available to offer advice and guidance on using the onsite ordering system, interaction will be limited in line with social distancing protocols.
+Staff will be available to offer advice and guidance on using the onsite ordering system, but interaction will be limited in line with social distancing protocols.
 In order to make the best use of your time at PRONI, you should use the eCatalogue and relevant guides and leaflets to identify material and note down record references you are interested in before your visit.

 You should contact PRONI (by email/letter) before requesting a research appointment if:

 - a record you want to view is marked as 'closed' for public access

 - a record you want to view is not catalogued to 'item' level

 When you arrive for your research appointment, you will be allocated a table number at reception.
 This is your table number in the Reading Room and the table number in the Search Room where an allocated document ordering PC will be available for your use during your visit.

 You should go to the Search Room first, where you can place orders for the records you wish to use.
 Your assigned number will be displayed on the overhead screens throughout the building once your records are ready for collection at Issue Desk (in the Reading Room).
 Note that some records you request may be unavailable for consultation during your visit for a number of reasons, for example, they may be physically unfit for production or be held offsite.